 Is Chardonnay Sweet or Dry?

-Chardonnay would typically be classed as a full-bodied dry white wine.
+Chardonnay would typically be classed as a full-bodied dry white wine (find out more about what makes a white wine dry here).
 However there are exceptions to this.
 Most Chardonnay’s you come across in your bottle shop will either be oaked or unoaked – that’s the big difference and I find most people know the style they prefer.
 If you’re ever uncertain if it’s an oaked or unoaked style, either ask for some assistance or have a read of the back label as most winemakers will put it on the back if it’s oaked.